NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 //! @return false if SL did not shutdown correctly; true otherwise.
 //!
 //!
 This method is NOT thread safe.
-SL_API bool shutdown();
+SL_API bool slShutdown();
 ```
 > **NOTE:**
 > If shutdown is called too early, any SL features which are enabled and running will stop functioning and the host application will fallback to the
 default implementation.
-For example, if DLSS is enabled and running and shutdown is called, the `sl.dlss` plugin will be unloaded, hence any `evaluateFeature` or `isFeatureSupported` calls will return an error and the host application should fallback to the default implementation (for example TAAU)
+For example, if DLSS is enabled and running and shutdown is called, the `sl.dlss` plugin will be unloaded, hence any `evaluateFeature` or `slIsFeatureSupported` calls will return an error and the host application should fallback to the default implementation (for example TAAU)

 3 VALIDATING SL INTEGRATION
 -----------------------------